 The Remuneration and Organization Development Committee consists of four Supervisory Board Members: Mr. Routs (Chairman), Mr. Streppel, Mr. Risseeuw and Ms. Hooymans.
-The task of the Remuneration and Organization Development Committee is to assist the Supervisory Board regarding the development and appropriate application of remuneration policies for the Board of Management, including the remuneration of the members of the Board of Management for the coming year; the individual short-term incentives (STI) of members of the Board of Management on the basis of the policy framework for performance related pay, achieved targets and goals; allocation policies for long-term incentives (LTI) (to members of the Board of Management and to other KPN senior management) and the conditions under which they are granted; and the remuneration of members of the Supervisory Board for submission to the Supervisory Board and to the General Meeting.
+The task of the Remuneration and Organization Development Committee is to assist the Supervisory Board regarding the development and appropriate application of remuneration policies for the Board of Management, including the remuneration of the members of the Board of Management on the basis of the policy framework for performance related pay, achieved targets and goals; allocation policies for long-term incentives (LTI) (to members of the Board of Management and to other KPN senior management) and the conditions under which they are granted; and the remuneration of members of the Supervisory Board for submission to the Supervisory Board and to the General Meeting.